Updated August 4, 2022

 - In January 2019, became the sixth Revolution Academy product to sign with the club as a Homegrown Player.

-- Owns seven MLS appearances and one start in the regular season, adding three MLS Cup Playoff appearances during the 2020 campaign.
+- Owns 15 MLS appearances and six starts with one goal in the regular season, adding three MLS Cup Playoff appearances during the 2020 campaign.

 - Scored four goals in eight appearances with Revolution II during the 2020 USL League One season, tied for the team lead.